Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Introduction

 \subsection{THz and IRS Technologies}

-Terahertz (THz) communication is celebrated to be one of the emerging technologies for B5G wireless communications thanks to the abundance of unexplored available spectrum ($0.1-10\mathrm{THz}$) and the potentiality of fulfilling remarkable wireless capacity enhancement \cite{chen2019survey, Sarieddeen2020, Chaccour2021, Tekbiyik2020}.
+THz communication is celebrated to be one of the emerging technologies for B5G wireless communications thanks to the abundance of unexplored available spectrum ($0.1-10\mathrm{THz}$) and the potentiality of fulfilling remarkable wireless capacity enhancement \cite{chen2019survey, Sarieddeen2020, Chaccour2021, Tekbiyik2020}.
 Recently, THz transmissions have been investigated for UAV communication applications \cite{Xu2020,mamaghani2021terahertz}.
 THz signals can pave the way for sharper directionality and may guarantee improved secure and reliable transmissions compared to traditional low radio frequency (RF) counterparts.
-However, such benefits come at the cost of some channel peculiarities, such as substantial path loss arising from distance-related attenuation as well as the water-vapor absorption phenomenon.
+However, such benefits come at the cost of some channel peculiarities, such as highly nature of frequency selectivity, substantial path loss arising from distance-related attenuation as well as the water-vapor absorption phenomenon, which generally dependents on operational frequency, distance, altitude, and relative air composition \cite{chen2019survey}.